alibaba/GraphScope/analytical_engine/java/README.md

 This will only install `grape-jdk` for you, if you are only interested in writing graph algorithms in java, that's enough for you :D.

-To build the whole project, make sure there is one usable c++ compiler in your envirment and both [`GraphScope-Analytical engine`](https://github.com/alibaba/GraphScope/tree/main/analytical_engine) and [`Vineyard`](https://github.com/v6d-io/v6d) is installed.
+To build the whole project, make sure there is one usable c++ compiler in your environment and both [`GraphScope-Analytical engine`](https://github.com/alibaba/GraphScope/tree/main/analytical_engine) and [`Vineyard`](https://github.com/v6d-io/v6d) is installed.